From 9 Sep 2020

 The Music Man

-Tickets are on sale now for The Music Man, starring Hugh Jackman and Sutton Foster, on Broadway.
+Tickets are on sale now for The Music Man, starring Hugh Jackman and Sutton Foster, at the Winter Garden Theatre on Broadway.

 Two-time Tony Award winner and Academy Award nominee Hugh Jackman returns to the Great White Way to star as Professor Harold Hill in a hugely anticipated Broadway revival of Meredith Willson's 1958 Tony Award-winning "Best Musical" The Music Man.
 He is joined on stage by none other than two-time Tony Award winner Sutton Foster, who takes on the role of Marian Paroo.

 Brought to you by the celebrated creative team and producer behind the Bette Midler-led Tony Award-winning revival of Hello, Dolly!, The Music Man is already tipped to be the hottest ticket of the 2020-2021 Broadway season.

 The Music Man first premiered on Broadway back in December 1957 at the Majestic Theatre, taking New York by storm and going on to win a grand total six Tony Awards, including “Best Musical.”
 This new production will mark the show’s third Broadway revival, following a short-lived, Dick Van Dyke-led production in 1980 and, more recently, a well-received revival at the Neil Simon Theatre in 2000.